hylandtechoutreach/ucs/Session2Twine/FollowAlong.md

 1. Close out of the stylesheet, and click "Play" to see the styles in the story!

 ## Tracking Story Information with Variables
-Twine also allows developers to keep track of different details throughout the story using variables.
+Twine also allows developers to keep track of different details throughout the story using **variables**.
 For example, the story could track how much money the main character has, their health level, their age, the weather, the time of day, or anything else!

 ### More on Variables
 In computer science, **variables** are containers for information that can _change_.
 Variables have a name (e.g., `money`, `health`, `age`) and a value (e.g., `$5`, `90hp`, `11`).
 The _value_ of a variable can change throughout the story, but the _name_ will always stay the same.
 For example, if the main character in a story bought a banana and ate it, the `money` variable might go down to `$4.69`, and the `health` variable might go up to `95hp`.

 ## Creating the `GPA` variable
 For the "A Day in the Life" story, the main character's GPA could change depending on the path the user takes.
 For example, if the main character skips school, their GPA could go down.
 If they go to school and work hard, their GPA could go up.
-Create a `GPA` variable to track this information throughout the story.
+Create a **`GPA` variable** to track this information throughout the story.

 >If desired, create a different variable to track a different type of information, like the main character's `money`, `HP`, `stress`, or anything else!